 To qualify for refinancing as an international student, you’ll typically need one of the following types of visas:

 When you apply, the lender will ask to see a copy of your visa.
-They’ll also consider other factors that might indicate how likely you are to stay in the U.S. and repay your loans.
+It’ll also consider other factors that might indicate how likely you are to stay in the U.S. and repay your loans.
 Some of these requirements might include:

 - A U.S. checking or savings account